mlagisz/EcoEvo_societies_list/README.md

-**Our mission statement:** *Making science more collaborative and transparent.* 🌟
+*Our mission statement: Making science more collaborative and transparent.* 🌟

-(If you are reading this on GitHub, you can also see this repository as a webpage [here](https://mlagisz.github.io/EcoEvo_societies_list/)🌍).
+(If you are reading this on GitHub, you can also see this repository as a webpage [here](https://mlagisz.github.io/EcoEvo_societies_list/) 🌍).

 ## 🔖 Background
-LLearned societies — professional organizations that unite researchers and academics — play a crucial role in advancing science, fostering collaboration, and supporting professional development.
+Learned societies — professional organizations that unite researchers and academics — play a crucial role in advancing science, fostering collaboration, and supporting professional development.
 Globally, thousands of such societies connect scholars in Ecology and Evolutionary biology (Eco-Evo).
 Yet, no comprehensive or centralised resource currently exists to identity these societies.